ggrangia/aws-terraform-collection/api-gw-lambda-ecr/README.md

 The API lambda has an alias that gets updated when a specific tag (v*) gets pushed to the ECR repository.
 An eventbridge rule catches the event and forwards it to a lambda function that publishes a new lambda version, creates a new alias with the (escaped) tag name, and triggers codedeploy to update the alias with the initial alias to the last version.
-The alias created by the lambda function is kept as reference.
+The alias created by the lambda function is kept as a reference.